jtpaasch/bap-kb/01-knowledge-base/01/README.md

   | Error _ -> failwith "Error initializing BAP"
 ```

-For a toy example, let's create a class to represent cars.
-Let's encapsulate the definition inside a module:
+For a toy example, let's define a class to represent cars.

+First, let's encapsulate our definition inside a module:

 ```
 module Car = struct